 During cold months, most of us tend to stay indoors.
 And our skin is unable to produce the required natural vitamin D as it does in warmer seasons.

 While we now know what to eat to keep our mood and spirits high, we must also know which foods are associated with mood problems.
-Foods like alcohol, sugar, bread, pasta, potatoes, white rice have been proven to trigger bad moods and must be avoided.
+Certain foods trigger bad moods and should therefore be avoided.
+These foods include alcohol, sugar, bread, pasta, potatoes, and white rice.

 When you are going through a tough time, it is normal to feel down for a while.
 However, if you are feeling sad or miserable most of the time and over a long period, you may be suffering from depression.